Our Household Waste Recycling Centres are open, with some restrictions, as North Yorkshire follows the government Covid

 To allow us to operate the centres safely, the following rules will be in place:

-- Commercial waste will is accepted at all sites except Harrogate.
+- Commercial waste is accepted at all sites except Harrogate.

 - Commercial like vehicles for household waste are allowed as long as they are pre-registered with us.
 You can find out more about how to do this on our vehicles allowed to use household waste recycling centres page.